 Hydrologic Reference Stations

-An extensive stakeholder engagement program was carried out to gain insight into the impacts or drivers of streamflow availability and data quality across multiple catchments.
-It provided a platform to assess, rank and prioritise streamflow stations for use in seasonal and long-term forecasting of streamflow availability across Australia.
+The Bureau of Meteorology (the Bureau) conducted stakeholder engagement to gain insight into the key drivers of streamflow, water availability and data quality across different catchments.
+This provided a platform to assess, rank and prioritise streamflow stations for use in short term (up to 10 days) seasonal (up to a few months) and long-term (decadal and interdecadal) forecasting across Australia.

-- To inform the aim, objective and proposed outcome of the Australian Network of Hydrologic Reference Stations (HRS),
+- Informed the aim, objective and proposed outcome of the Australian Network of Hydrologic Reference Stations,

-- To identify any additional reference stations that have not been considered in the preliminary station selection process, and
+- Identified any additional reference stations that were not considered in the preliminary station selection process, and

-- To identify any impacts within the upstream catchment of the proposed streamflow reference stations that could compromise the quality of monitored streamflow.
+- Identified influences within the catchment of the proposed streamflow reference stations that may compromise the quality of observed streamflow.

-Seventy participants from state and territory agencies and water authorities across Australia and Regional Hydrology Managers of the Bureau provided feedback on impacts in the upstream catchments of each streamflow station identified in the preliminary analysis.
+Seventy participants from state and territory agencies and water authorities across Australia and the Bureau's Regional Hydrology Managers provided feedback on the main influences in the catchments of each streamflow gauging station identified in the preliminary analysis.

-Each participant responded to a number of questions relating to diversions upstream, irrigation structures within the catchment, point source discharges upstream, past land use (farm dams, clearing, forestry, urbanisation, fire and water resource development) and potential future impacts (see the Station Selection Guidelines page).
-Stakeholders also commented on the importance (water supply or ecological) and hydrological quality of each streamflow station.
+Each participant responded to a number of questions relating to upstream diversions, irrigation structures within the catchment, upstream point source discharges, past land use (farm dams, clearing, forestry, urbanisation, fire and water resource development) and potential future effects (see the Station Selection Guidelines page).
+Stakeholders also commented on the importance (water supply or ecological) and hydrological quality of each streamflow gauging station.